Disclosure: Some affiliate links included. When you purchase through these links, you support our blog. Thank you!

-If you’re a parent of young children and want to begin teaching them to love God and His Word, a good use of about $12 is to buy Read Aloud Bible Stories (Volume 1, Volume 2, Volume 3, or Volume 4) by Ella K. Lindvall.
+If you’re a parent of young children and want to begin teaching them to love God and His Word, a good use of about $12 (or $39.99 for the set of four) is to buy Read Aloud Bible Stories (Volume 1, Volume 2, Volume 3, or Volume 4) by Ella K. Lindvall.
 I would say these stories are most appropriate for ages 9 months to 3-year-olds, but my 3 and 5-year-olds will happily listen to them, too.
 In this post, I’ll share:

 - 3 reasons why we love Read Aloud Bible Stories